 Two Music Therapists started on a part-time, voluntary basis, offering Music Therapy sessions to school children in Heideveld, Cape Town.
 The community was very supportive of this early work, which led to the establishment of an official Music Therapy Programme.

-The following decade saw the development of a practice that would function with two core characteristics: Adaptability to the various work contexts, and sensitivity to the specific needs of the beneficiaries in the target communities.
+The following 18 years saw the development of a practice that would function with two core characteristics: Adaptability to the various work contexts, and sensitivity to the specific needs of the beneficiaries in the target communities.

 In 2010 MusicWorks received the Mentor International Innovation Award, as well as a Silver Award from the Impumelelo Innovations Trust, for pioneering work in the field of Music Therapy in various communities on the Cape Flats.

-Presently, approximately 490 children annually attend music therapy sessions, play in marimba bands and take part in gumboot dance training.
+Approximately 600 children annually attend music therapy sessions, play in marimba bands and take part in African dance training.